Chapter 4. DNA Replication

 Key Takeaways

-• DNA in human somatic cells undergoes semi-conservative replication before a cell division.
+• DNA in human somatic cells undergoes replication before a cell division.

 • Telomeric sequences at the end of chromosomes prevent functional DNA from degradation.